Let’s Go to The Ex: A 2026 CNE Toronto Guide

 Whether you’re a soccer fan, love football, or just want to experience Toronto sports culture, this is a solid way to double-dip your day out.

-12. Concerts at Budweiser Stage
+12. Concerts at RBC Amphitheatre (formerly Budweiser Stage)

 The best part?
 Your concert ticket includes admission to the CNE.
 So you can spend the day riding coasters and eating pickle pizza before catching your fave band under the stars.